drnic/appscrolls/README.md

 ### Heroku

-The Eldar Scrolls needs a Heroku Master to support Heroku for the Eldar Scrolls.
+The App Scrolls needs a Heroku Master to support Heroku for the App Scrolls.

 There is some initial work in the [current scrolls][11] and the [archived/unsupported scrolls][12]

 ### CloudFoundry

-The Eldar Scrolls needs a CloudFoundry Master to support CloudFoundry for the Eldar Scrolls.
+The App Scrolls needs a CloudFoundry Master to support CloudFoundry for the App Scrolls.

 ## Authoring Scrolls of Magical Mystery